 - Roll-out the Children and Young People’s Improving Access to Psychological Therapies programmes (CYP IAPT) so that by 2018, CAMHS across the country are delivering a choice of evidence based interventions, adopting routine outcome monitoring and feedback to guide treatment and service design, working collaboratively with children and young people.
 The additional funding will also extend access to training via CYP IAPT for staff working with children under five and those with autism and learning disabilities;

 - Develop evidence-based community Eating Disorder services for children and young people with capacity in general teams released to improve self-harm and crisis services;

 Each CCG within England was asked to submit a five-year transformational plan to outline how they would meet the recommendations within ‘Future in Mind’.
 Liverpool submitted their plan in October 2015 and subsequently received new investment to improve the mental health and emotional wellbeing of children, young people and their families in the city.
 Liverpool’s Plan was underpinned by the original three-year strategy.
 Both the 2014 -2017 strategy and Transformational Plan should be read together.

 We have worked with children, young people and parents/carers to ensure a summarised version of our plan is publicly available.
 You can read this version here

-Part of the NHS assurance framework around the Transformation Plan is that a Refreshed Plan is produced annually.
-The 2017/2018 Transformation Plan Refresh can be found here and outline progress during the last 2 years and the next steps for future developments to support children and young people’s mental health and emotional wellbeing.
+Part of the NHS assurance framework around the Transformation Plan is that a refreshed plan is produced annually.
+The 2018/2019 Transformation Plan Refresh, which can be found here, includes outline progress during the last two years and the next steps for future developments to support children and young people’s mental health and emotional wellbeing.